 Masamichi Toyama serves as a representative of Smiles Co., Ltd., a company that develops all types of business projects, including Soup Stock Tokyo.
 He is also a contemporary art collector, with a belief that art and business have a constant relationship with each other that can never be cut.
 Since 2014, Smiles has participated in Ichihara Art Mix, Echigo Tsumari Art Triennale, and Setouchi Triennale.
-Smiles has received positive attention for the edible artwork created in collaboration with Denso, as well as “Lemon Hotel”, a work that allows visitors to stay at.
+Smiles has received positive attention for the edible artwork created in collaboration with Denso, as well as “Lemon Hotel”, a work that allows visitors to stay overnight.
 As a social experiment, in 2018 Toyama collaborated with the creative agency PARTY to found “The Chain Museum” and build the platform “ArtSticker” through which people can support artists.
 For the Tokyo Biennale, Toyama himself has been asked to join as an artist.
-He plans to present an artwork that actualizes the essential relationship between society, art, and the individual.
+He will present an artwork that actualizes the essential relationship between society, art, and the individual.

 Planning support: RICOH